BIA Levy Changes

-Under this replacement levy scheme, all small one-business commercial properties (approximately 54% of the BIA properties) will see a decrease of their levy by 16%.
-Properties with 2 businesses (25% of properties) will see a 43% increase in their total levy.
-The remaining larger properties will see significant increases on their total levy.
-This new levy structure will result in the majority of properties in Downtown Sechelt not being significantly impacted by these changes.
+Under this replacement levy scheme, all small one-business commercial properties (approximately 54% of the BIA properties) saw a decrease of their levy by 16%.
+Properties with 2 businesses (25% of properties) saw a 43% increase in their total levy for the property.
+The remaining larger properties saw more substantial increases on their total levy.
+This new levy structure resulted in the majority of properties in Downtown Sechelt not being significantly impacted by these changes.

 The tiered nature of this levy structure recognizes that businesses occupying small, low density properties receive the most direct benefit from the SDBA.
 Discounts for larger properties both encourage higher density of businesses, and also recognizes that many properties that are higher density also have tend to have second floor office space and also tend to have their own specialized marketing programs.

-Other pricing schemes that were considered included street frontage and assessed property value, however the SDBA Board in conjunction with the District of Sechelt determined that the fairest way to assess a new levy would be through the number of business licenses on each property.
+Other pricing schemes that were considered included street frontage and assessed property value (as many other BIA’s in BC use); however the SDBA Board in conjunction with the District of Sechelt determined that the fairest way to assess a new levy would be through the number of business licenses on each property.
 This scheme does not penalize building improvements, or properties that just happen to be on an intersection, while ensuring that every business contributes a similar amount to our operations.

 Sechelt is a very unique place to live, work, and play.
 It’s of critical importance that we work together to help improve our downtown, but also to show that we’re here for our community, and that we’re here for each other.
-That is how we will achieve long term financial stability for businesses and properties in Downtown Sechelt.
+That is how we will achieve long term financial stability for our member businesses and property owners in Downtown Sechelt.